 - Failing to obey traffic laws

 - Driving under the influence of alcohol or drugs

 - Drowsy driving

-Some evidence that can be useful in proving negligence is as follows
+Some evidence that can be useful in proving negligence includes:

 - Surveillance footage